Why are homes in Israel so expensive?

 The Metropolis: Where everyone wants to live

-Another reason for high real estate prices lies in the unique form of Israel — a country built around a single metropolis, Tel Aviv, where most of the economic activity is concentrated.
+Another reason for the high price of homes in Israel lies in the unique form of the country— built around a single metropolis, Tel Aviv, where most of the economic activity is concentrated.
 The majority of the Israeli public like to live in Tel Aviv or in one of the nearby cities, and for good reasons: the big city offers more employment opportunities, a high level of services, rich cultural life, etc. These benefits are clearly expressed in apartment prices – which get lower and lower the farther away one goes from the center.

 In Israel’s crowded central region, however, the government’s land reserves are actually running out, unlike the vast land reserves in the Northern Galilee and the Southern Negev regions.
 The problem is that relatively few people are interested in living in those areas, resulting in the reluctance of building developers to undertake projects there, for fear that the apartments will not sell.
 A fundamental change in that situation could occur if the government would invest in the periphery, and encourage the establishment of competing cities that would also turn into centers of business and culture.
 Despite the many statements on this issue, by various governments – such a reality has yet to materialize.